Why I Abandoned The Guy Who Made My Dreams Come True

 For the fans I organized one final episode with the smattering of co-hosts who Rocky hadn’t burned.
 I put on my own smiley face and played nice with Rocky so the podcast, and its fans, could have a proper ending.

-Once it was released to the public Rocky and I have one final conversation.
+Once it was released to the public Rocky and I had one final conversation.
 I knew it wasn’t going to change anything but I wanted to give him the chance.

 After being shunned by his entire friend group all Rocky could muster up was bewilderment why we couldn’t just focus on nerdy stuff and not talk about politics.
 Nothing changed.